matthieu-str/Regiopremise/Methodology.md

 "hydroformylation of propylene" but also through "synthetic fuel production, from coal, high temperature Fisher-Tropsch operation".
 Production and trade data however, are only provided for the commodity overall.
 How then can we distribute each national market shares to the different technologies?
-Well in regioinvent, we calculate the distribution of the technologies within the global production market (or its closest substitute if there is no GLO market, e.g, RoW) and then simply reapply that technology share, to the national share.
+Well in regioinvent, we calculate the distribution of the technologies within the global production market of ecoinvent (or its closest substitute if there is no GLO market, e.g, RoW) and then simply reapply that technology share, to the national share.
 So, more concretely, if the hydroformylation of propylene represents 80% of the production of 1-butanol overall, and that Canada represents 10% of global production shares for 1-butanol, then regioinvent creates a Canadian process for both hydroformylation and Fisher-Tropsch, and adds